 Ming rulers, especially the Yongle emperor (1403-1424) were also enthusiastic patrons of Tibetan Buddhism.
 The emperor Wuzhong styled himself as an emanation of the 7th Karmapa and taking the name of Rinchen Peldan.

 In the 17th -18th century, Chinese rulers claimed to be inheritors of the tradition of sacrosanct rule.
-The Qianlong emperor (1736-1795) is portrayed as Manjushi, and Tibetan inscriptions are included which identify him as Manjushi.
+The Qianlong emperor (1736-1795) is portrayed as Manjushri, and Tibetan inscriptions are included which identify him as Manjushri.
 Even the court painter Castiglione portrayed the Qianlong emperor as holding the golden wheel of the universal sacral ruler, and poised above him is his Tibetan court chaplain, Changkya Rolpe Dorje, reinforcing both the emperor’s divinely sanctioned rule and a priest/patron relationship harking back as far as Kublai Khan’s Mongol rule.
 There was even a belief that the Qianlong emperor himself was an incarnation of Kublai Khan.

 The exhibition and catalog provide a rich and rewarding explanation of a thousand years of integration and enmeshing of artistic styles between Tibet, China, and Inner Asia, while political dynasties utilized a common religion as a basis for dynastic propaganda and even as a tool of conquest.